-We have a tarmac playground, multi use games area (MUGA), small field with cricket square, an area for football and also a two wooden trim trails.
+We have a tarmac playground, multi-use games area (MUGA), a small field with cricket square, an area for football and also a two wooden trim trails.

 All teachers are responsible for identifying pupils with SEND and, in collaboration with the SENDCO, will ensure that those pupils requiring different or additional support are identified at an early stage.
 Assessment is the process by which pupils with SEND can be identified.
 Whether or not a pupil is making progress is seen as a significant factor in considering the need for SEND provision.